-Susta inability and Climate Policy • Delivering and regularly renewing Council's, Adaptation Plan to identify and prepare for climate change risks. ( Deleted: Climate • Resourcing initiatives identified in the Sustainability and Climate Action Plan and Climate Adaptation Plan by means of sufficient annual budget allocations. • Preparing an emissions reduction plan with bi-annual reporting on Council's operational carbon emissions and energy consumption. • Working in partnership with all levels of government, organisations, and the community to promote the ecological, social, and economic health of the Shoalhaven and broader region.
-Providing opportunities and training for staff to improve their understanding of sustainable work Deleted: <#>Measuring, monitoring, and reporting on carbon emissions and energy consumption to identify issues and work toward agreed targets of this Policy and related Sustainability and Climate Action Plan. ¶ • practices and to adopt these in their day-to-day work.
-Measuring, monitoring, and reporting on progress achieved through the delivery of this Policy and the Sustainability and Climate Action Plan.
-5. Review 1 Deleted: <#>Preserving solar access rights across new l towar will co Policy will be reviewed within 12 months of the election of a new council, and particularly where egislation, guidelines and/or management information dictates.
-Council will monitor progress d achieving its Policy target of net-zero greenhouse gas emissions through annual reports and ontinue to review and revise this target as required in line with the latest available data, scientific e, and best practice recommendations. l the Shoalhaven local government area on both public and private land to protect the efficiency of existing and future solar systems. ¶ , I
+Delivering and regularly renewing Council's Adaptation Plan to identify and prepare for climate change risks.
+Resourcing initiatives identified in the Sustainability and Climate Adaptation Plan by means of sufficient annual budget allocations.
+Preparing a memissions reduction plan with bi-annual reporting on council's operational carbon emissions and energy consumption.
+Working in partnership with all levels of government, organisations, and the community to promote the ecological, social, and economic health of the Shoalhaven and broader region.
+Providing opportunities and training for staff to improve their understanding of sustainable work practices and to adopt these in their dight-dual years.
+Messuring, monitoring, and reporting on progress achieved through the delivery of this Policy and the Sustainability and Climate Action Plan.
+5. Review This Policy will be reviewed within 12 months of the election of a new council, and particularly where new legislation, guidelines and/or management information dictains.
+Council will monitor progress toward achieving its Policy traject of net-zero greenbouse gas emissions through annual reports and will continue to review and revise this target as required in line with the latest available data, scientific advice, and best practice recommendations.